codingatkca/interview_experience/README.md

 - What are ACID properties of Database?
 - What are the different methods present in Object Class?
 - What problem the MVC Design pattern solves?**
+- Why String is Immutable class?
+- What are Functional interface?
+- What are Supplier,Consumer,Fuctional and Predicate in Java?

 ##Spring Framework Questions